 Rozga is a professor emerita of English at UW-Waukesha and her books include Pestiferous Questions: A Life in Poems, a biography of activist and writer Jessie Benton Frémont she wrote in narrative poems.
 She also edited the anthology Where I Want to Live: Poems for Fair and Affordable Housing and contributed a poem to it as well.
 She told us poetry has been with her even before her activism but the way she creates a poem has changed:

-"Lately, it’s been more a case of 'I can’t write a poem, I can’t write a poem, I can’t write a poem, I’ve forgotten how to write poems, what am I going to do, this is the way I identify, I can’t write a poem - and there it is.'"
+"Lately, it’s been more a case of 'I can’t write a poem, I can’t write a poem, I can’t write a poem, I’ve forgotten how to write poems, what am I going to do, this is the way I identify, I can’t write a poem — and there it is,' " she says.